 Consult/Liaison Service at Children’s Hospital of Pittsburgh

-The Children’s Hospital of Pittsburgh (CHP) Consult-Liaison (C/L) Psychiatry service provides inpatient and outpatient consultation to a wide variety of general and specialty services within this large, academic children’s hospital.
+The Children’s Hospital of Pittsburgh (CHP) Consult-Liaison (C/L) Psychiatry service provides consultation to a wide variety of general and specialty services within this large, academic children’s hospital.
 Fellows evaluate patients and present them to one of a team of child and adolescent psychiatrists who work in this setting.
 24-hour on-call phone service, and weekend C/L rounding is provided by the fellows during the first year of fellowship to the C/L service at Children's Hospital of Pittsburgh.

 The half-day/week continuity clinic at the Center for Children and Families (CCF) continues throughout the first year of child and adolescent fellowship training, and is designed to provide the fellows depth of experience in the outpatient psychiatric assessment and treatment of youth.
 Fellows can choose to continue in this clinic during their second year of fellowship for a combined total of two and a half years of continuity.